railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 .. tip::   **Note**  *Using Child Taxes*

 	You can use child taxes when you have a complex tax situation that you want to hide your end users from.
-For example, you might define a motor mileage expenses product with a composite tax made up of two child taxes – a non-reclaimable private element and a reclaimable tax element (which is the case in some European countries).
+For example, you might define a motor mileage expenses product with a composite tax made up of two child taxes – a non-reclaimable private element and a reclaimable business element (which is the case in some European countries).

 	When your staff come to claim motor mileage, they do not need to know about this taxation, but the accounting impact of their claim will be automatically managed in Open ERP.